That's not exactly, no, it's the exact opposite of that.

 And we are consulting closely with the UN and the Israeli government and the Palestinian Authority to develop better options available in the event of future.

-So the next time we find guns and rockets in a school, we're gonna do even better.
+So the next time we find guns and rockets in a school, we're going to do even better.

-Well, I think they can better speak to who specifically to look.
+Well, I think they can better speak to who's specifically the local police.

 Don't look to me, pal, to indict Hamas.